 - Choose light-colored costumes or add reflective tape or glow-in-the-dark tape so costumes are clearly seen at night.
 Have your child wear glow sticks or carry a flashlight, as another option.

-2. Safe Walking: The risk of kids being hit by a car is higher on Halloween than any other day.
-Make sure kids use sidewalks on lit streets, cross streets at crosswalks and don’t cut across yards and driveways – always obey traffic signals.
+2. Safe walking: The risk of kids being hit by a car is higher on Halloween than other days of the year.
+Make sure kids follow traffic safety rules.
+Use sidewalks on lit streets, cross streets at crosswalks and don’t cut across yards and driveways – always obey traffic signals.

-4. Watch for Food Allergies: Having food allergies doesn’t mean you can’t have fun.
-Don’t let your food-allergic child trick-or-treat alone and always carry an auto-injectable epinephrine with you.
+4. Watch for food allergies: Having food allergies doesn’t mean you can’t have fun.
+Don’t let your food-allergic child trick-or-treat alone and always carry an auto-injectable epinephrine (EpiPen) with you.
 Teach your child how to politely say no to certain foods and candy.
-And, be cautious of “fun size” candies, as these may contain different ingredients than regular size packages.
+Be cautious of “fun-size” candies, as these may contain different ingredients than regular size packages.

-Fejt also recommends looking for teal-hued pumpkins outside of homes.
+Fejt also recommends looking for teal-colored pumpkins outside of homes.
 This alerts families in the neighborhood that they have safe items for kids with allergies.

-For more health and safety tips, visit bannerhealth.org.
+For more health and safety tips, visit bannerhealth.com.
 Have a happy, healthy and safe Halloween!